Edmonton Police Service logo

 Learn more about what this means for officers and the public by viewing the Frequently Asked Questions below.

-Who will be wearing Body Worn Cameras?
+Who will be wearing BWV cameras?

 What technology will be used?

-Didn’t you already pilot body-worn cameras?
+Didn’t you already pilot for BWV cameras?

 At that time, the pilot project indicated there were several concerns with the technology and data management.
-Since then, the technology has improved and it is now better suited to operational and investigative needs.
+Since then, the technology has improved, and it is now better suited to operational and investigative needs.

 Will you still be piloting in-car video?